 It is why I now do what I do in the world.

-It is why I am a Life Coach & a Yoga Teacher.
+It is why I am a Life Coach,

-It is my joy and my passion to help women move and grow through their own journeys to uncover who they truly are.
+It is my joy and my passion to help people move and grow through their own journeys to uncover who they truly are.

 I love you all and am so grateful to be a part of your lives and to have you be a part of mine.